Canon M6 vs Pentax K-1 II

 Studio photographers will appreciate that the Pentax K-1 II (unlike the M6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M6 Manual (free pdf) or the online Pentax K-1 II Manual.
+Further information on the features and operation of the M6 and K-1 II can be found, respectively, in the Canon M6 Manual (free pdf) or the online Pentax K-1 II Manual.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Pentax K-1 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.